JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 * * *

 ####  Seriously, the following information is for Nerds and us Techno Wannbe's.
--  **Our "wired" internet and cable TV are documented below.**
+-  **Our "wired" phones, internet (WIFI and Ethernet), cable TV, and unconnected Antenna hook-ups are documented below.**
--  There are five "wires" coming from a "secret room" (Called a Lan Closet or Splicing Chamber) -somewhere in the building- that bring those services to a set of little distribution panels in a plastic wall cabinet our laundry rooms.
-   -  BTW...
+  BTW...
 High voltage is locally distributed through a "fuse box", low voltage locally uses a "Distribution Cabinet" or "Distribution Panel".
-TV (Cable too) and Internet are Low Voltage!
+TV (Cable too), phones, and Internet are Low Voltage!
       -  The technicians that hooked up our services are called "Low Voltage Techs".
    -  Engineers like to use the word "cable" for wires that don't carry high voltage electrical power.
       -  We will use the term "cable" from now on, so we seem "technical" too!
+-  There are five "wires" coming from a "secret room" (Called a Lan Closet or Splicing Chamber) -somewhere in the building- that bring those services to a set of little distribution panels in a plastic wall cabinet our laundry rooms.
+   -  Wifi Feed.
+   -  Telephone Feed.
+   -  Cable TV Feed (Old fashioned CABLE, not Zumo streaming over the Internet!)
+   -  Ethernet Feed.
+(For the Data jacks on your walls.)
+   -  Antenna.
+(Not labeled, looks like a cable jack 0 but not hooked up.)
+      -  **These are documented in more depth as you read below.**
 -  Inside our low voltage distribution cabinets, a few simple devices spread services to wall jacks throughout our units via cables in the walls.
  -  The thinner Ethernet (data) cables by convention are usually blue,  the thin voice (phone) cables are usually white.
      -  True techno nerds call voice cables "CAT 3" and data cables (usually Ethernet) CAT 5E (sometimes CAT 6 - even better).
 #### Here is a picture of the Distribution Cabinet (usually in our laundry rooms), along with what's inside.